solotahoe/Trees/README.md

   [image visualization of a tree structure](https://media.geeksforgeeks.org/wp-content/uploads/20221124153129/Treedatastructure.png)

+### Most commonly used Types of Trees
+- Binary Tree: A binary tree is a tree data structure where each node has at most two children, referred to as the left child and the right child.
+Binary trees are commonly used in various algorithms like binary search, binary tree traversals, and binary heap implementations.

+- Binary Search Tree (BST): A binary search tree is a binary tree where each node's left child has a value less than the node, and the right child has a value greater than the node.
+This property makes searching, insertion, and deletion operations efficient
+- Trie (Prefix Tree): A trie is a tree-like data structure used for efficiently storing and searching strings.
+It is particularly useful for tasks like autocomplete, spell-checking, and searching for words with common prefixes

+- N-ary Tree: An N-ary tree is a tree data structure where each node can have more than two children.
+In contrast to binary trees, N-ary trees allow a variable number of child nodes per parent node

+- Heap: Although a heap is not a strict tree data structure, it can be represented as a binary tree.
+A heap is a specialized tree-based data structure that satisfies the heap property, making it efficient for finding the maximum or minimum element in constant time and for efficiently extracting the extremum element

+others
+- AVL Tree
+- Red-Black Tree
+- Segment Tree
+***

  ### Terminologies
  - Degree - The degree of a node is the total number of children it has
  - Depth - Depth of a node is the number of edges from the root to that node (depth of root node is always zero)